Fear of Breast Cancer Recurrence

 Risk of breast cancer recurrence

-Most local recurrences occur within the first 5 years after diagnosis [108-109].
+Most local breast cancer recurrences occur within the first 5 years after diagnosis [107-108].

 The risk of local recurrence varies from person to person and depends on the original breast cancer diagnosis and treatment.

-Getting regular medical care after treatment is the best thing you can to do ensure a local recurrence is found early, when the chances of survival are highest.
+Getting regular medical care after treatment is the best thing you can to do make sure a local recurrence is found early, when the chances of survival are highest.